Ninja: Etymology

 Ninja is the on'yomi (Early Middle Chinese–influenced) reading of the two kanji "忍者".
 In the native kun'yomi reading, it is pronounced shinobi, a shortened form of shinobi-no-mono (忍びの者).

 The word shinobi appears in the written record as far back as the late 8th century in poems in the Man'yōshū.
-The underlying connotation of shinobi (忍) means "to steal away; to hide" and—by extension—"to forbear", hence its association with stealth and invisibility.
+The literal meaning of shinobi (忍) is "to steal away; to hide" and—by extension—"to forbear", hence its association with stealth and invisibility.
 Mono (者) means "a person".

 Historically, the word ninja was not in common use, and a variety of regional colloquialisms evolved to describe what would later be dubbed ninja.
 Along with shinobi, these include monomi ("one who sees"), nokizaru ("macaque on the roof"), rappa ("ruffian"), kusa ("grass") and Iga-mono ("one from Iga").
 In historical documents, shinobi is almost always used.

 In modern fiction, (くノ一, kunoichi) is also another word used to describe ninja, specifically female ones.
 It was originally argot for "woman".
 It supposedly comes from the characters く (ku), ノ (no), and 一 (ichi), which make up the three strokes that form the kanji for "woman" (女).

 In English, the plural of ninja can be either unchanged as ninja, reflecting the Japanese language's lack of grammatical number, or the regular English plural ninjas.